Convalescence and Recuperation

 How do I apply?

-We will ask the person requiring convalescence or recuperation to complete a White Form.
-If they wish to be accompanied, a Yellow Form will need to be completed by the person accompanying the convalescent.
+We will ask the person requiring convalescence or recuperation to complete a Turquoise Form.
+If they wish to be accompanied, a Lilac Form will need to be completed by the person accompanying the convalescent.

 "Thank you so much for your most generous cheque towards my travel and incidental costs.
 I greatly enjoyed my stay in Dawlish; it made me feel better.
 I am most grateful to you for your great kindness".